-Because of the large variety of users and the size of SciNet's systems, computing on SciNet works slightly different than you may be used to.
-You should become familiar with these specifics of the SciNet systems:
+Because of the variety of users and the size of SciNet's systems, computing on SciNet works slightly different than you may be used to.
+You should make yourself familiar with the following specifics of the SciNet systems:

 - 1. The software module system

 - 2. The login/develop/compute node setup

 - 3. The compilers

 - 4. How to run jobs

 - 5. Job limits and priorities

+- 6. The file system